Eating Healthy on a Budget

 Whatever the reason, the main concern I have when people start thinking about spending less on food is a decrease in consumption of nutrient dense foods which may result in nutritional deficiencies, low energy or poor health in the long term.

 Eating on a budget doesn’t have to mean eating crap though!
 And you definitely don’t have to start buying cheap processed or packaged foods to save a buck either.
-With careful planning and being a bit more knowledgable about how and when to be thrifty, you can easily reduce costs and ensure you’re meeting your own nutritional needs.
+With careful planning and being a bit more knowledgeable about how and when to be thrifty, you can easily reduce costs and ensure you’re meeting your own nutritional needs

 Go back to basics with ingredients i.e. some form of protein, complex carbs, beneficial fats, fruit and vegetables.
 Now is not the time to be purchasing super food and speciality ingredients if you are trying to cut costs (unless you want to of course!).
 The basics contain all the nutrition you need.